I think I’ve written this before. In fact, I know I have:

 The wife of the couple came to town this spring, and we toured several homes.
 They made an offer on one, it was accepted after some negotiations, and everything was set.
 Just before they made the offer, the couple told me they thought they’d be going with a different lender that they had found on the Internet.
 His rates seemed superior and the deal he was presenting them with was better all around.
 I urged them to stay with the local lender because sellers have been known to reject offers with pre-approvals from out-of-town lenders.
 The couple agreed with me, and they went to see the lender when they moved to town, about a month before the house was due to close.

 When they were with the local lender, they showed him what the Internet lender was offering to them.
 On paper, it did indeed look like a better deal, and he said if they felt more comfortable pursuing the Internet lender’s offer, he wouldn’t blame them.
 So, they did.
-Jay Stewart at Pacific Finance Northwest now had their business, and we were proceeding to close the deal.
+“Jay” now had their business, and we were proceeding to close the deal.

 I immediately contacted Jay, trepidation in my heart, because in my eight-plus years in real estate, deals with out-of-town lenders that have worked out poorly have vastly outnumbered the deals with out-of-town lenders that have worked out well.

 I asked Jay if he felt we’d have trouble closing according to the deadline set in the Purchase and Sale Agreement.
 He said he didn’t think so but the one thing that could hold us up was the receipt of the buyer’s first paycheck.
 I asked him to let me know as we got closer to that date, and I’d arrange for an extension if necessary.

 My client’s first paycheck came in and the stub was delivered to “Chastity,” the loan processor, at the end of May, a full week before closing.
 That meant there was ample time between receipt of the paycheck and closing to meet the deadline.